+Admission to the PhD or PsyD programs in psychology requires that a student earns a bachelor's degree from an accredited institution.
+Admission to these programs is competitive.
 The undergraduate major is most useful when it is in the social and behavioral sciences.
-A minimum of five courses in basic psychology (including subjects such as abnormal, developmental, experimental, physiological, social, learning, motivation, and personality psychology), and one course in statistics taken in a behavioral sciences department within the last five years, are required for entry into either program.
-Equally important for admission to the program are demonstrated commitment to the Christian faith and life, and personal qualities of high integrity, strong motivation for service, empathy for others, spiritual sensitivity, relationship skills, and a love of learning.
+A minimum of five courses in basic psychology (including courses such as abnormal, developmental, experimental, physiological, social, learning, motivation, and/or personality psychology), and one course in statistics taken in a behavioral sciences department within the last five years, is required for entry into any of the Doctorate in Psychology programs.
+Equally important for admission to the program is a demonstrated commitment to the Christian faith life as well as personal qualities of high integrity, strong motivation for service, spiritual sensitivity, and a love of learning.
+In addition, empathy and relationship skills are particularly important for applicants to the clinical doctoral degrees.
 These qualities will be evaluated through letters of recommendation from those who know the candidate well, as well as the applicant's statement of purpose.